 Most importantly, however, the means that God ordained to bring his elect to salvation is through the preaching of the gospel.
-The gospel must be preached to as many people as possible because nobody knows who the elect are; and the gospel must be offered sincerely and all the promises of God made known to the hearers; people must be urged, persuaded, pleaded with, to come to Christ in repentance and faith so that they might be saved; and that “whosoever will may come”.
+The gospel must be preached to everybody because nobody knows who the elect are; and it must be offered sincerely and all the promises of God made known to the hearers.
+People must be urged, persuaded, pleaded with, to come to Christ in repentance and faith so that they might be saved; and that “whosoever will may come”.
 The elect are recognised when they demonstrate repentance and faith in the gospel.

 Jesus himself stated this when he said “All that the Father giveth me shall come to me [this is predestination]; and him that cometh to me I will in no wise cast out [this is the promise of salvation to the elect]” (Jn 6:37).
-Jesus continues: “And this is the Father’s will which hath sent me, that of all which he hath given me I should lose nothing, but should raise it up again at the last day [this is limited atonement].
-And this is the will of him that sent me, that every one which seeth the Son, and believeth on him, may have eternal life; and I will raise him up at the last day [this is the gospel]” (Jn 6:39-40).
+Jesus continues: “And this is the Father’s will which hath sent me, that of all which he hath given me, I should lose nothing, but should raise it up again at the last day [this is limited atonement].
+And this is the will of him that sent me, that every one which seeth the Son, and believeth on him, should have everlasting life: and I will raise him up at the last day [this is faith in the gospel]” (Jn 6:39-40).

 Further, see how Paul links election and the gospel.
-He first shows how the Ephesian Christians, along with every other Christian, were chosen by God to be saved: “According as he hath chosen us in him before the foundation of the world…..Having predestinated us unto the adoption of children by Jesus Christ to himself, according to the good pleasure of his will” (Eph 1:4-5, 11).
+He first shows how the Ephesian Christians, along with every other Christian, were chosen by God to be saved: “…he hath chosen us in him before the foundation of the world…..having predestinated us unto the adoption of children by Jesus Christ, according to the good pleasure of his will….In whom also we have obtained an inheritance, being predestinated according to the purpose of him who worketh all things after the counsel of his own will: That we should be to the praise of his glory, who first trusted in Christ” (Eph 1:4-5, 11).

-He then shows how we are saved through the gospel: “In whom (Christ) ye also trusted, after that ye heard the word of truth, the gospel of your salvation” (Eph 1:12-13).
+He then shows how we are saved through the gospel: “In whom ye also trusted, after that ye heard the word of truth, the gospel of your salvation: in whom also after that ye believed, ye were sealed with that holy Spirit of promise” (Eph 1:13).
 He puts it more succinctly in another letter when he writes “Knowing, brethren beloved, your election of God.
 For our gospel came not unto you in word only, but also in power, and in the Holy Ghost, and in much assurance” (1 Thess 1:4-5).

 This is the bible teaching; it is also the teaching of Calvinism.
 But did John Calvin and the Calvinist leaders agree with the importance of gospel preaching and missions?